lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 - John of Ephesus, _Ecclesiastical History_.
 - Chinese Christian sutras.

-- **Short writing assignment 4:** We have read a number of accounts of how Christianity was transmitted to, and received by, populations across the Mediterranean basin, Europe, the Middle East, Asia, and Africa.
+- **DUE: Short writing assignment 4:** We have read a number of accounts of how Christianity was transmitted to, and received by, populations across the Mediterranean basin, Europe, the Middle East, Asia, and Africa.
 In two full double-spaced pages, describe the process by which Christianity was received in Asia and Africa?
 What similarities and differences can be identified to its reception in other places.
 Use quotations from the primary sources as evidence in your response.

 ### Thursday, March 11: Ascetics